google/ldif/README.md

 If you use a system pip installation, run `pip install -r requirements.txt`

 After this, the python environment should be ready to go.
+Please activate the environment before proceeding.
+The build scripts include some python.

 #### 2. Build GAPS